xc-racer99/android-camera-timing-pc/README.md

 Create a build directory.
 Change into it, and run "cmake path/to/source", followed by "make", followed by "cpack"

+Building on Windows for Windows
+Install cmake and QT Creator along with your desired version of QT.
+Building a package has not been tested, only debug builds.

 Building on Linux for Windows:
 Use the superbuild project at https://github.com/xc-racer99/android-camera-timing-superbuild

-Building without OCR:
+Building with OCR:
-You can enable the "No_OCR" option (ie append "-DNo_OCR:BOOL=1" to the cmake command) or directly edit CMakeLists.txt.
-This should make it possible to easily build most parts on Windows or on Mac OS X as you only need cmake and QT 5.
+You can disable the "No_OCR" option (ie append "-DNo_OCR:BOOL=0" to the cmake command) or directly edit CMakeLists.txt.
+Note that the OCR has not been tested in the field and may not be very reliable at all

-Other full build configurations may be possible (eg for Mac OS X or on Windows for Windows), but have not been attempted.
+Other full build configurations may be possible (eg for Mac OS X), but have not been attempted.

 Training/Creating an SVM Model
 ------------------------------